jeffreykegler/old_kollos/notes/misc/strand.md

     - Call the current top of stack work item, `work-item`.

-    - Any terminal bocage node that does not exist is created and added to the AVL.
+    - Any terminal bocage node that does not exist is created and added to the bocage and its memoization.

     - LINK_LOOP:
-      For every bocage node
+      For every bocage node,
       call it `needed-node`,
       that is needed by `work-item`
       for a link,

-      * If `needed-node` is not already in the bocage,
+      and that is not already in the bocage,

       - We set the `ready` flag to `FALSE`.

       - We push a work item for `needed-node` on top of the stack, if it is not on the stack already.
         We use the stack memoization to track this.

     - If the `ready` flag is `FALSE`, we start a new iteration of LOOP.